UKHomeOffice/passports-prototype-v2/README.md

 Add Heroku remote (that you will push to, to deploy) `heroku git:remote -a hmpo-prototypes`

 Use `git push heroku master` to deploy the master branch.
 To deploy another branch use `git push heroku <branch-name>:master`, where `<branch-name>` is the branch you want to push.

+# Archiving prototype

+Create a tag

+`git tag YYMMDD-name`

+You can leave a message with your tag, similar to commits.
+This is known as an annotated tag.

+`git tag -a YYMMDD-name -m "First iteration of form for research"`

+`git push --tags origin master`

+Checkout to a branch and remove nav links and other links

+`heroku apps:create YYMMDD-name -r heroku-name-v1`

+`git push heroku-name-v1 branch-name:master`